A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 Before securing the cable with zip ties, ensure the cable is not obstructing the handlebar’s full range of motion.

-OPTIONAL: If the winch comes with a wired remote, route the wire harness to the contactor location the same way you did with the rocker switch wiring harness.
+OPTIONAL: If the winch comes with a wired remote, route the wire harness to the contactor location as you did with the rocker switch wiring harness.
 Also, splice the red wire into the same key-controlled accessory circuit.

 5. Install the Main Wiring